crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

   ```
 If the above command returns `false`, it means that your node **is synced**; otherwise, it returns `true` and implies your node is still catching up.

-  - One can check the current block height by querying the public full node by:
+  - You can check the current block height by querying the public full node by:

     ```bash
     curl -s https://mainnet.crypto.org:26657/commit | jq "{height: .result.signed_header.header.height}"